UBC-DSCI/jupyterdays/jupyterdays/sessions/austin-colclough/md2canvas.md

 2. Send a quiz to your canvas course:

     ```
-    md2canvas examples/demo_quiz/DemoQuiz.md -t 11224~PLAy00HrlbYVp7a6DV0a6X7pGQ13uLukhxF4ouz3JUeDJR9dzY0hazkcDOlUuY0t -c 51824 -u https://canvas.ubc.ca
+    md2canvas examples/demo_quiz/DemoQuiz.md -f path/to/token.txt -c 51824 -u https://canvas.ubc.ca -s
     ```

+    -f provides the path to a file containing your authentication token

+    -c provides the course ID

+    -u provides the Canvas URL

+    -s tells the program to save these three settings in a config file so they aren't required in the future

-    Note: this command won't actually work, you will need to generate your own token and use your own course ID
+    Note: this command won't actually work, you will need to generate your own token and use your own course ID.

 3. Strip the answers from your quiz so it can be distributed to students: